hyperledger/fabric/docs/source/create_channel/create_channel_config.md

 # Using configtx.yaml to build a channel configuration

-A channel is created by building a channel creation transaction artifact that specifies the initial configuration of the channel.
+A channel is created by building a channel genesis block artifact that specifies the initial configuration of the channel.
 The **channel configuration** is stored on the ledger, and governs all the subsequent blocks that are added to the channel.
 The channel configuration specifies which organizations are channel members, the ordering nodes that can add new blocks on the channel, as well as the policies that govern channel updates.
 The initial channel configuration, stored in the channel genesis block, can be updated through channel configuration updates.
 If a sufficient number of organizations approve a channel update, a new channel config block will govern the channel after it is committed to the channel.

-While it is possible to build the channel creation transaction file manually, it is easier to create a channel by using the `configtx.yaml` file and the [configtxgen](../commands/configtxgen.html) tool.
+While it is possible to build the channel genesis block file manually, it is easier to create a channel by using the `configtx.yaml` file and the [configtxgen](../commands/configtxgen.html) tool.
 The `configtx.yaml` file contains the information that is required to build the channel configuration in a format that can be easily read and edited by humans.
 The `configtxgen` tool reads the information in the `configtx.yaml` file and writes it to the [protobuf format](https://developers.google.com/protocol-buffers) that can be read by Fabric.

 ## Overview